treehouses/treehouses.github.io/pages/docs/vi/vi-headless.md

 ssh pi@treehouses.local
 ~~~

-## Step 5:  View your Treehouses desktop
+## Step 5:  View your treehouses desktop

-Once you're back inside Treehouses, open up RealVNC again and enter the Pi's IP address once more, the desktop should now appear.
+Once you're back inside treehouses, open up RealVNC again and enter the Pi's IP address once more, the desktop should now appear.
 You will be prompted for a password (raspberry) and a few more prompts, but otherwise everything should now be up and running.